jbexta/AgentPilot/README.md

 Contributions to OpenAgent are welcome and appreciated.
 Please feel free to submit a pull request.

 ## Roadmap / Todo
-- Integrated code interpreter
--   Figure out how to handle
+- Smooth UI update on send message
--   Actions can invoke interpreter
+- Actions able to invoke interpreter
 - Action parameter validation, lookback and passes to CI
 - Tests
 - Extract input lookback bug
 - Incremental lookback for thoughts
 - ThoughtStr only returns for current task
-- If only one action class was in a react, don't say 'TASK COMPLETE', just return the last action response
 - Action ToT for inference?
 - Token prioritizer
 - Local LLM support